-- 2.18 The Local Air Quality Management Technical Guidance LAQM.TG(16) is designed to support local authorities in carrying out their duties under the Environment Act 1995.
-These duties require local authorities to periodically review and assess air quality in their area. - 2.19 The effects of dust generation from construction will be assessed in accordance with the methodology presented in the Institute of Air Quality Management (IAQM) publication "Guidance on the assessment of dust from demolition and construction" (2017).
+- 2.23 The Local Air Quality Management Technical Guidance LAQM.TG(22) (August 2022 update) is designed to support local authorities in carrying out their duties under the Environment Act 1995.
+These duties require local authorities to periodically review and assess air quality in their area. - 2.24 The Air Quality Strategy for England, Scotland, Wales and Northern Ireland (AQS, 2007) sets out air quality objectives and policy options to further improve air quality in the UK.
+It provides options which are intended to provide important benefits to UK Air Quality.
+The UK Government released an Air Quality Plan for tackling roadside NO2 concentrations in 2017.

+2.25 The effects of dust generation from construction will be assessed in accordance with the methodology presented in the Institute of Air Quality Management (IAQM) publication "Guidance on the assessment of dust from demolition and construction" (2017).